libhal-google/libhal.github.io/mkdocs/user_guide/debugging.md

-# 🎯 Getting Started with PyOCD
+# 🎯 Debugging Code with PyOCD

 ## Introduction